-I graduated with an honors degree in Foods and Nutrition from The University of Western Ontario, and a degree in business.
-I completed a 10 month internship at the University of Alberta allowing me to become a Registered Dietitian in Canada, and now in the USA.
+I graduated with an honors degree in Foods and Nutrition from The University of Western Ontario, and a degree in business from Humber College.
+I then completed an internship at the University of Alberta to become a Registered Dietitian.
 As well as being a dietitian, I am also a food photographer, a food stylist, and a recipe developer.
-My education, as well as work experience as a dietitian have taught me a great deal about food, nutritional sciences, and food psychology.
+My education, as well as work experience as a dietitian, have taught me a great deal about food, nutritional sciences, and food psychology.
 I've spent time counseling clients on healthy behaviors, and it is a part of my career that I really enjoy.
 I also enjoy developing recipes and photographing food, which is what led me to this blog back in 2010.

 ABOUT THE BLOG

 I started this blog back in 2010.
 I was waiting for my green card, unable to work in the US, and it was a way for me to express myself creatively and keep busy.
-I have always taken a keen interest in photography, and food was something new to photograph.
+I have always taken a keen interest in photography, and photographing food was something new to me.
 Since then, this blog has grown into so much more.
 It has been a way for me to connect with people: other bloggers, readers, and nutrition professionals.
 I have made so may new friends, increased my cooking knowledge, photography and writing skills.
 It's pretty cool to be able to go back and look at the progress I've made over the years.
 You will find a variety of recipes on this blog from Salted Caramel Bundt Cake to Creamy Avocado Pasta.
 I try to stick to fresh local ingredients (which can be challenging in the winter months), and try to cook things that require minimal effort, because I love food in it's most natural form.
 Sometimes I get really inspired, and I will do something crazy like make homemade bagels, or corn tortillas from scratch.
 And on those days I feel like I can take on the world.
 But most days, I am just trying to prepare something for my family that is quick, wholesome, nutritious, and pretty to look at.
-I am what you call a Pescetarian, someone who is vegetarian but also eats seafood.

 How do you edit your photos?